CardForest/master-class/docs/serialization.md

 )
 ```

-Last by not least, we have the `M.Ref` type that ensures that object references survive serialization
+Lastly, we have the `M.Ref` type that ensures that object references survive serialization

 ```js
 const MyClass = M{